jad-issa/data-bot/README.md

 ## Contribution
 You may contribute to the CSV questions file with useful questions, or contribute to `bot.py` which will do all the work.

+## Running
+Create a telegram bot and find it's key, then discover your ID as a user.
+Replace your ID in `me` in the `bot.py` and add the bot key.